appwrite/appwrite/docs/references/account/delete-session.md

-Logout the current user.
-Use 'current' as the session ID to logout on this device, or provide a specific session ID to target a different session.
+Logout the user.
+Use 'current' as the session ID to logout on this device, use a session ID to logout on another device.
+If you're looking to logout the user on all devices, use [Delete Sessions](/docs/client/account#accountDeleteSessions) instead.